controversy187/blog/content/posts/build-a-large-language-model/index.md

 ## What's next?
 I'm torn right now.
 I want to understand this material better, but I wonder if getting into lower-level, specific material might help me understand AI and machine learning better.
 What will likely happen is that I'll copy and paste this content into Claude.ai and suggest a path forward for me.

+---
+## Update: 2025-02-17

+[Sebastian Raschka](https://www.linkedin.com/in/sebastianraschka/) sent me a kind message in response to this post and clarified some of my thinking.
+To quote him:

+> 1) "Every time it does a loop like this, it tokenizes the entire input (or up to a limit, known as a context limit or context window)".
+You do this initially when you parse the input text.
+But then you technically don't need to re-tokenize anything.
+You can leave the generated output in the tokenized form when creating the next token.
+>
+> What I mean is if the text is
+>
+> "My cat saw a mouse"
+>
+> The tokens might be "123 1 5 6 99" (numbers are arbitrary examples).
+Then the LLM generates the token 801 for "jump".
+Then you simply use "123 1 5 6 99 801" as the input for the next word.
+>
+> When you show the output to the user, then you convert back into text.
+>
+> 2) "Saving all those relationships between the tokens are known as the “weights” of the model."
+>
+> I would say that relationships between tokens are the attention scores.
+The model weights are more like values that are involved in computing things like the attention scores (and other things).
+>
+> Now that you finished the book, in case you are bored, I do also have some more materials as bonus material in the GitHub repository.
+>
+> I'd say the GPT->Llama conversion (https://github.com/rasbt/LLMs-from-scratch/tree/main/ch05/07_gpt_to_llama) and the DPO preference tuning (https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/04_preference-tuning-with-dpo/dpo-from-scratch.ipynb) are maybe the most interesting ones.
+>
+> I also just uploaded some PyTorch tips for increasing the training speed of the model: https://github.com/rasbt/LLMs-from-scratch/tree/main/ch05/10_llm-training-speed
+>
+> These materials are less polished than the book itself, but maybe you'll still find them useful!